2 Ingredient CopyCat 3 Musketeers

 - Heat the marshmallow crème for 30 seconds in a small microwave-safe bowl.

-- Combine chocolate and marshmallow crème.
+- Combine the melted chocolate and marshmallow crème.

 - Evenly spread the marshmallow mixture evenly into the pan and then chill for several hours until firm or place in freezer for 30 minutes.